 LLC, heads up the lesson program for Ridgemark Farm.
 She has worked

 in the hunter/jumper community in Santa Cruz since 1983, teaching people to ride for over 30 years.
-A lifelong equestrian, Laura started as a self taught pony rider, moving on to learn and show with multiple trainers in the Los Angeles
+A lifelong equestrian, Laura started as a self taught pony kid, moving on to ride with multiple trainers in the Los Angeles

 area as a junior.
 She began her professional career as an Assistant Trainer at Loma Alta